mgks/docs/docs/smart-webview/getting-started.md

 This step is crucial for Firebase features to work.
 See the [Firebase Messaging](/smart-webview/features/firebase-messaging) guide for more details.
 :::

-### Step 3: Load Project in Android Studio
+### Step 4: Load and Build in Android Studio

-1. Open Android Studio.
+1. Open the project folder in Android Studio.
-2. Select `File > Open...`.
-3. Navigate to the directory where you downloaded or cloned the Smart WebView project and select the root folder.
-4. Click `Open`.

-### Step 4: Sync and Build Project

-1. Allow Android Studio to index the files and download all necessary Gradle dependencies.
-This might take a few minutes.
+2. Allow Gradle to sync and download all dependencies.
-2. Once the sync is complete, it's good practice to clean and rebuild:
-    *   Go to `Build > Clean Project`.
-    *   Then go to `Build > Rebuild Project`.

-### Step 5: Run the App

-1. Connect an Android device or start an emulator.
-2. Select your device/emulator from the target dropdown menu in Android Studio.
-3. Click the `Run 'app'` button (green play icon) or use the shortcut `Shift + F10`.
+3. Click the `Run 'app'` button to build and launch the app on an emulator or a connected device.

 Your Smart WebView app should now build and launch!
 If you encounter issues, double-check the `google-services.json` file placement and ensure the build process completed without errors.